symfony/symfony-docs/cookbook/console/logging.rst

 Manually Logging from a Console Command
 ---------------------------------------

 This one is really simple.
-When you create a console command within the full framework as described in ":doc:`/cookbook/console/console_command`", your command extends :class:`Symfony\\Bundle\\FrameworkBundle\\Command\\ContainerAwareCommand`.
+When you create a console command within the full-stack framework as described in ":doc:`/cookbook/console/console_command`", your command extends :class:`Symfony\\Bundle\\FrameworkBundle\\Command\\ContainerAwareCommand`.
 This means that you can simply access the standard logger service through the